 Ovarian hypoplasia is a disease in which the ovaries do not reach sexual maturity and are unable of producing sufficient amounts of estrogen.
 The mammary glands and vulva remain small and underdeveloped.
 Ovarian hypoplasia may be the result of sex chromosome abnormalities.
 Immune-mediated inflammation of the ovaries may be responsible for a few cases of absent heat.
 Tumors of the ovary have also been associated with absent heat.

 The absent heat can be confirmed by professionals using weekly progesterone assays or vaginal cytology.
 Most of the time you will see a high LH in the case of females that have absent ovaries or ovarian hypoplasia.
 A process such as ultrasonography could show the appearance of an ovarian tumor or immature uterus.

 Then there’s also the analysis of the dog’s chromosomes called Karyotyping which does come in handy for the females that don’t have any cycle within half a year of research.
 And even if chromosomes have a normal value and the cycle won’t appear within 2.5 years, estrus and ovulation can be induced by FSH and hCG in a protocol determined by your veterinarian.

 If your female has massive problems with infertility, it’s a very bad idea to think about breeding her.

 TREATMENT — There is no treatment for the occasional absent heat.
 For recurring absent heats, a hormonal medication may be prescribed to try and regulate her heat cycle.

 A wrong diagnosis is often made about an absent heat by thinking it is a silent heat.
 A silent heat is biologically normal but not exposed, an absent heat is just not happening.

 Silent Heat In Dogs

 A silent heat is a heat cycle that is very hard to detect from a human perspective.
 A dog in normal heat shows several signs alerting the dogs around (and us) that she is in heat.
-With a silent heat, these external and internal symptoms such as vaginal bleeding, discharges, and swollen vulva are barely visible, if at all.
+A silent heat in dogs has external and internal symptoms such as vaginal bleeding, discharges, and swollen vulva are barely visible, if at all.